plexinc/pms-docker/README.md

 plexinc/pms-docker
 ```

-For those who use docker-compose, this repository provides the necessary YML file to be modified for your own use.
+For those who use docker-compose, this repository provides the necessary YML template file to be modified for your own use.

 ## Parameters